nethmidinanjana/sparklings/README.md

 # ✨ Sparkling Animation with React & Styled-Components

-This repository contains a sparkling animation effect built using **React** and **styled-components**.
-The animation dynamically generates sparkles that appear and disappear with a smooth scaling and spinning effect, tought by the tutorial from [Josh W. Comeau](https://www.joshwcomeau.com/).
+This repository features a dazzling sparkling animation effect built with **React** and **styled-components**.
+The animation generates sparkles that smoothly scale and spin, creating a captivating visual experience, inspired by the tutorial from [Josh W. Comeau](https://www.joshwcomeau.com/).
+I've made it TypeScript-friendly, ensuring a smooth and type-safe development experience!

 ## 🚀 Features